cse264/final-project-f24-hjr/README.md

 	* API Integration - Moneypuck
 	* Database - PostgreSQL, Supabase

+### How to Run the code:
+* First open a terminal and cd into the backend. once in the backend, run 'node server.js' to run it on port 3000.
+* Next, open a seperate terminal and cd into the frontend. once in the frontend, run 'npm run start' to start the react app on port 3001.
+Then, you can interact with the app in the localhost.
+* For loggin in, one admin login is 'jack' and '123'. a user login is 'ryan' and '456'. each are the username and password respectively.

 ### Requirements:
 * Must have user accounts and different user roles (like user/Admin, free/paid, etc)